cinveen/RVN-Client-Analysis-Tool/docs/recent_updates.md

 - **Interactive Dashboard**: Real-time interactive dashboard for exploring Teletrax data
 - **API Integration**: Direct API integration with Teletrax for automated data retrieval
-- **Custom Analysis Builder**: User interface for creating custom analysis configurations
-- **Scheduled Reports**: Automated generation and distribution of periodic reports
-- **Multi-Dataset Comparison**: Tools for comparing multiple datasets side by side

-## Feedback and Feature Requests

-We welcome feedback and feature requests from users.
-Please contact the RVN Client Analysis Tool team to share your suggestions or report any issues.